surfliner/surfliner-mirror/starlight/README.md

 1. `./bin/docker-up.sh -e test`  to run dev environment
 1. `./bin/docker-spec.sh -e test` to run test suite

-### Use database authentication instead of LDAP
+### Use database authentication instead of Shibboleth
-If you want to use spotlight's built-in database authentication instead of LDAP, either for local development or on a DCE server, set an environment variable in .env.development or .env.production:
+If you want to use spotlight's built-in database authentication instead of Shibboleth, either for local development or on a server, set an environment
-`DATABASE_AUTH=true`
+variable: `DATABASE_AUTH=true`

 ### Set up a local admin account
 1. Self-register in the web ui